George Averoff

-George M. Averoff (15 August 1815 – 15 July 1899), alternately Jorgos Averof or Georgios Averof (in Greek: Γεώργιος Αβέρωφ), was a Greek businessman and philanthropist.
+George M. Averoff (15 August 1815 – 15 July 1899), alternately Jorgos Averof or Georgios Averof (Greek: Γεώργιος Αβέρωφ), was a Greek businessman and philanthropist.
 He is one of the great national benefactors of Greece.
-Born in the town of Metsovo (Epirus, Greece, then Ottoman Empire), Averoff moved to Alexandria while still young.
+Born in the town of Metsovo (Epirus, Greece, then Ottoman Empire), Averoff moved to Alexandria in his youth.
 He was known through most of his life for founding numerous schools in both Egypt and Greece.

 Biography

 George Averoff was born in Metsovo in Northern Greece, into an Aromanian family.
 He moved to Cairo, Egypt, in 1837 to work in a shop run by his brother, Anastasios.
 Thanks to his bold tactics and business activities, he became the biggest merchant in Egypt.
 At the same time he participated in banking and real estate (buying and leasing land) while, thanks to his many riverboats travelling up and down the Nile, he managed to dominate Egypt's domestic and foreign trade.

 The Greek historian Antonios Chaldeos, who has written his PhD thesis about the history of the Greeks in Sudan, says that beyond Egypt, Averoff exported Arabic gum and ivory from southern Sudan.
 According to the diary of Nicholas Papadam, which is part of the Sudanese archives, in 1872 George Averoff toured in all commercial centers flourished at that time (Khartoum, Sennar, Gedareff, Kasala, etc.) in order to make an investment.
 Finally, he chose an area in Omdurman which became the trade station of the ships that cross Nile, transferring goods from Egypt to Sudan and vice versa.
 However, Omdurman residents' local histories in Sudan suggest that Averoff was heavily involved in slave-trade there.
 In fact, the Omdurman quarter of "Abu Ruf", where historically the slave-market was situated, is still today named after him.

 His business activities resulted his accumulating vast wealth, which he used to donate to charity and common good purposes.
 His charity work included significant donations for the development of educational and other infrastructure projects for the Greek communities of Alexandria, Metsovo, Athens and for the Greek state in general.
 Among them, the most notable ones were the founding of the School of Agriculture in Larisa, the construction of the Evelpidon Military Academy, the donation to the Athens Conservatory, the donation for the refurbishment of the Panathenian Stadium (raised by another two Aromanian benefactors), where the first modern Olympic Games were held, the completion of the National Technical University of Athens and the donation for building of the namesake flagship of the Greek Navy.

 The restoration of the Panathenian Stadium for the 1896 Summer Olympics was done at the request of Crown Prince Constantine.
 The stadium was refurbished in 1895, its second refurbishment in the 19th century, using white marble from Mount Penteli pursuant to Averoff's request.
 The cost was initially estimated at 585,000 drachmas but eventually reached 920,000 drachmas.
 Averoff also served as a member of the reception committee for the foreign competitors at the Games.